Largest range of fruit trees in the UK

 It is wise to prune soon after planting; the main leader should be shortened by about a third of it’s current length and any side shoots reduced to 3”.
 This encourages a nice bushy tree.
 In subsequent seasons pruning is based on The aim of pruning should be to encourage a plentiful supply of new growth to fruit next year.
 On older trees make sure you remove a proportion of older growth to encourage strong new fruiting growths for the next year.

 And this is best achieved by shortening strong growths especially side shoots to 3 or 4” which will then ripen to produce good fruits the next year.
-Aim to produce a plentiful supply of new shotos that may be pruned for cropping the next year.
+Aim to produce a plentiful supply of new shoots that may be pruned for cropping the next year.

 Feeding apricot trees